Search

 2. Interest rate: This is the percentage that is paid to the bank on the borrowed money.
 This represents a percentage of the credit and will be added to your monthly payment.

-3. Annual Percentage Rate (APR): The yearly charge for borrowing the principal, or the sum of money to be loaned.
+3. Annual Percentage Rate (APR): Represents the cost to be paid annually for the principal, or amount of money to be loaned.

 Popular x Platea Tip: Find out about 3 credit cards that suit your lifestyle here.